scribu/wp-press-this-reloaded/readme.txt

 Also, plain URLs are inserted in the post content, letting the [Embeds](http://codex.wordpress.org/Embeds) feature do the rest.

-**Important:** After activating the plugin, you will have to re-create the bookmarklet, from WP Admin -> Tools.
+**Important:** After activating the plugin, you will have to re-add the bookmarklet, from WP Admin -> Tools.

 Links: [Plugin News](http://scribu.net/wordpress/press-this-reloaded) | [Author's Site](http://scribu.net)